originphp/website/source/docs/development/migrations.md

 ## Creating Migrations

-Creating a migration is easy peasy, just run the migration command with a short camelcased description.
+Creating a migration is easy peasy, just run the migration command with a name of the class (a short description) in studly caps.

 ```linux
 $ bin/console generate migration CreateProductTable